 Last Modified: 13-11-2020 15:25

 Situated in the Onamalutu Valley, accessible off the North Bank Road, the Onamalutu Scenic Reserve is administered by the Department of Conservation.
 The Ōhinemahuta River (formerly mis-spelled as Onamalutu) flows through the reserve.
 The reserve was donated by a local sawmiller in 1901, preserving a small element of the natural flora that once filled the valley.

-The site features a remnant of podocarp forest of the type once common in the region before major deforestation by European settlers.
+The reserve features a remnant of podocarp forest of the type once common in the region before major deforestation by European settlers.
 Kahikatea, totara and other species are present in this forest remnant.
 The eastern part of the reserve also includes some mature exotic trees

-In addition to short tracks through this pocket of native forest, a large grassy area suitable for a wide range of activities and a campsite and picnic area make the location popular as a place for family outings less than half an hour's drive from Blenheim.
+In addition to short walking tracks through this pocket of native forest, a large grassy area suitable for a wide range of sporting activities and a campsite and picnic area make the location popular as a place for family outings less than half an hour's drive from Blenheim.
 Sandflies can be a nuisance around the river, so insect repellant is a good idea.

 Cite this page